geoHeil/lab04/README.md

 Make sure the local hadoop cluster is running using:

-Compile the following hadoop container https://github.com/lresende/docker-yarn-cluster and then run it using
+Compile the following hadoop container https://github.com/lresende/docker-yarn-cluster and then run it using.
+Create a jar using `gradle jar` and copy the files into the master-docker container
 ```
 docker-compose up -d
+docker cp build/libs/lab04-current.geoHeil-0.1.0.jar namenode:/home/program.jar
+docker cp src/main/resources/speciesReference-listOfProducts/attribute-speciesReference namenode:/home/a1
+docker cp src/main/resources/speciesReference-listOfReactants/attribute-speciesReference namenode:/home/a2
 docker exec -ti namenode /bin/bash
 ```

-Create a jar using `gradle jar`.
-It can be submitted as a job to the hadoop cluster as follows:
+The jar can be submitted as a job  on HDFS to the hadoop cluster as follows:
 ```
 cd $HADOOP_PREFIX